nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Our application is based on the [AB3](https://se-education.org/addressbook-level3/) project created by the [SE-EDU initiative](https://se-education.org/)
 * Our application makes use of [JavaFX](https://openjfx.io/) as the UI framework.
+* Our application's color scheme takes inspiration from the color scheme of Apple's iMessage.

 --------------------------------------------------------------------------------------------------------------------